Issac-Kondreddy/ECMart/README.md

 - Register new users
 - Fetch user by email
 - Full integration with MySQL
-- Validated and tested using Postman
+- Validated and tested using Postman: http://localhost:8082/api/users

-_Other services are being built following the same clean architecture._
+### Product Service
+- Navigate to product-service/

+- Configure application.properties

+- Run ProductServiceApplication.java

+- Test using Postman at http://localhost:8083/api/products

+### 🚀 In Progress
+>Building order-service to manage carts and purchases

+>Introducing inter-service communication

+>Adding authentication and JWT

+>Dockerizing all services

+>Centralized logging and monitoring with ELK or Prometheus + Grafana_

 ## 🔧 Getting Started